casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 casper-client get-era-info -n $NODE_ADDR -b 153
 ```

-The total supply shouldn’t increase.
-Validator’s stakes should remain.
+The total supply shouldn’t increase and the validator’s stakes should remain.

 #### Unrestricted transfers
 This option set the fund transferring from account A to account B should work if either A or B is an administrator account.